My game plan is to research, condense my findings, and translate it into everyday language for busy people.

 When a soldier comes home from war, he or she is not the same person who left home.
 It is not uncommon for a civilian to thank a veteran for serving and have the veteran get mad and not want to be thanked because in their mind they did not do the right thing.

-I read an account of a soldier who, when he stepped off the plane and when his wife handed him his new baby daughter, he immediately handed the baby back to his wife with an almost disgusted look and almost dropped her.
-In his mind he thought that his new daughter was so beautiful, perfect, and pure that he didn't want his filth to contaminate her.
+I read an account of a soldier who, when he stepped off the plane and when his wife handed him his new baby daughter, immediately handed the baby back to his wife with an almost disgusted look and almost dropped her.
+In his mind, he thought that his new daughter was so beautiful, perfect, and pure that he didn't want his filth to contaminate her.

 Every day 22 veterans commit suicide.
-I think one of the major contributing factors is the guilt they feel that they were not prepared for upon their returning home.
+I think one of the major contributing factors is the guilt they feel that they were not prepared for upon their return home.
 One of the things that one reads about in Unspoken Abandonment was just how much anger and guilt the author had from things he had seen in war.

 The term "post-traumatic stress disorder" appeared in the 1960s after the Vietnam War.
 This was when the draft was still in effect.
-Now, the armed services are made up of all volunteers who go on repeated back to back deployments that they can not get out of.
+Now, the armed services are made up of all volunteers who go on repeated back-to-back deployments that they can not get out of.
 With 22 veterans a day committing suicide the new term is "moral injury."
 The new term has its own definition.
 It is defined as when someone has his or her sense of right and wrong seriously violated bringing grief, a feeling of being numb, and more than anything a terrible sense of guilt.

 "A Bruise of the Soul"